What’s wrong with having the occasional alcoholic drink? Why does the Coptic Church make such a big fuss over this issue?

 Prayer is also a time not only to get a fix, but to fixate.
 A fixate is where you firmly fix your attention and your thought exclusively upon one object, and one object only.
 In prayer, draw your attention away from the many clamouring distractions of daily living and focus it, fixate it on One alone.
 How lovely are the words in the Monday Psalia:

-In order to praise and to glorify
+Gather within me All my senses In order to praise and to glorify My Lord Jesus

 Is it better to see life in complex or simple terms?
 Should I delve deeply into things, seeking hidden meanings, or should I just accept things at face value?